GenomicsAotearoa/Workshop-Bash_Scripting_And_HPC_Job_Scheduler/docs/2_AutomaticVariantC.md

     ??? hand-holding-dollar "Shell variables"
         A variable is a character string to which we assign a value.
 The value assigned could be a number, text, filename, device, or any other type of data.
 A variable is nothing more than a pointer to the actual data.
 The shell enables you to create, assign, and delete variables.

+    !!! bell "What is `#!/bin/bash` ?"
+        * This line is called a [**shebang**.](https://en.wikipedia.org/wiki/Shebang_%28Unix%29) It's not a comment, even though it starts with `#`.
+        * It tells the operating system which interpreter to use to run the rest of the file. `#!/bin/bash` means "run this script with bash."
+        * It **must be the very first line** of the file; no blank lines or comments before it, or it won't be recognised.
+        * If you run your script as `bash script.sh`, the shebang line is ignored and bash is used as the interpreter, but if you run a directly executed script *i.e.,* `./script.sh` the shebang line is needed to call the interpreter.
+To be safe, always have the shebang line in your scripts.
+        * `#!/bin/bash` assumes bash lives at `/bin/bash`.
+This is generally the case, but if bash lives somewhere else you should specify the correct path instead.